SamuelArnold/ChatApplication404/readme.txt

   login_animation.js            Animations for the rendering of the login page newuser_animation.js          Animations for the rendering of the sign-up page ++a whole lot of other js files

-php/
-  config.php
-  create_user.php
-  login.php
-  script.php
-  version_check.php

-about.html                      Page about the creators index.html                      The chat itself log.txt                         Message log file login.html                      Sign-in page for users newuser.html                    Sign-up page for new users readme.txt                      What you're reading right now!
+about.html                      Page about the creators fblogin.html                    Sign-in page for users index.html                      The chat itself log.txt                         Message log file readme.txt                      What you're reading right now!

-website for the NODE.JS:
-ec2-18-216-64-197.us-east-2.compute.amazonaws.com:8080

 II.
 DESIGN: